×

 Procedure to set up the liaison office

-• After foreign applicants have been approved, they will be given a unique identification number (UIN)
+• After foreign applicants have been approved, they will be given a unique identification number (UIN);

-• Foreign applicants must also obtain a permanent account number (PAN) to be able to set up the office
+• Foreign applicants must also obtain a permanent account number (PAN) to be able to set up the office;

 Branch office

-[tips title="Important Tip"]Foreign companies can generate revenue from the Indian branch office from those activities allowed by the Reserve Bank of India.
-The branch office requires approval from the RBI and once it is given, it can commence with its operations.[/tips]
+Foreign companies can generate revenue from the Indian branch office from those activities specifically approved by the Reserve Bank of India.
+The branch office requires approval from the RBI and once it is given, it can commence with its operations.
+Any change in the nature of activities will require approval from the RBI.

 Branch offices are permitted to undertake following activities:

-• Export/import of goods
+• Export/import of goods;

-• Rendering professional or consultancy services
+• Rendering professional or consultancy services;

-• Carrying out research work in which the parent company is engaged
+• Carrying out research work in which the parent company is engaged;

-• Promoting technical or financial collaborations between Indian companies and parent or overseas group company
+• Promoting technical or financial collaborations between Indian companies and parent or overseas group company;

-• Representing the parent company in India and acting as buying/ selling agent in India
+• Representing the parent company in India and acting as buying/ selling agent in India;

-• Rendering services in Information Technology and development of software in India
+• Rendering services in Information Technology and development of software in India;

-• Representing a foreign airline/shipping company
+• Representing a foreign airline/shipping company.

 Branch offices are prohibited to undertake the following activities:

-• Retail trading activities of any kind
+• Retail trading activities of any kind; and

-• Any direct or indirect manufacturing or processing activities in India
+• Any direct or indirect manufacturing or processing activities in India.

 All earned profits are freely remittable from India but subject to payment of applicable taxes.